Chowk poorana: Mud wall painting

 Dhamija (1971) writes that the wall paintings are drawn with white rice paste.
 Sometimes ochre (clay) and a few colours are also used.
-The wall paintings display symbolic ritual designs, which are drawn to "celebrate special occasions — festivals such as Diwali or Dussehra; happy family celebrations such as birth of a child".
+The wall paintings display symbolic ritual designs, which are drawn to "celebrate special occasions—festivals such as Diwali or Dussehra; happy family celebrations such as birth of a child".
 As the art is painted on mud walls, the paintings are drawn twice and perhaps even more times, a year.
 Sometimes the art can also be seen on brick walls which are plastered with lime.
 However, the tradition is waning due to cultural changes in the Punjab.
 Nevertheless, Kang notes in 2018 that in some mud houses, traditional folk art can still be seen on the walls.
 Similarly, Bedi (1978) notes that during Diwali, women plaster the walls with lime and then draw an image of Lakshmi.

-Manku (1986) in his study of Gujjar settlements, states that people in the sub-mountaineous region of Punjab people wash the outer and inner walls with white clay called golu.
+Manku (1986) in his study of Gujjar settlements, states that people in the sub-mountainous region of Punjab people wash the outer and inner walls with white clay called golu.
 On the inside of the walls, women paint religious motifs with rice powder mixed with water.